Oliver-Siren/CCM/salt/Salt report.md

 I used in my top.sls file the names of my minions as a way to target them with state instructions, but if you should have a larger network of devices you should concider some alternate targeting date to control groups instead of having to type each and every device's host name to your top.sls

-With the Pillar structure you can store static date like information about your minions and organize them in to groups for easier targeting management, unfortunately I did not have the time to try this system too thoroughly myself but I do think it is something worth looking in to as the need rises.
+With the Pillar structure you can store static date like information about your minions and organize them in to groups for easier targeting management, unfortunately I did not have the time to try this system too thoroughly myself but I do think it is something worth looking in to as the need arises.

+##

 ## The End